ProjectBorealis/PBSync/README.md

 ### Minor issues with gsutil

-**Note:** PBSync requires a modification to the gsutil dependency: remove `from gslib.tests.util import HAS_NON_DEFAULT_GS_HOST` and all usages of it from `gslib.command_runner`.
+**Note:** PBSync requires [a modification](https://github.com/GoogleCloudPlatform/gsutil/pull/1174/files) to the gsutil dependency.
 You will have to do this every time gsutil updates and build again.

 ## Available Commands